aniyomiorg/aniyomi/.github/ISSUE_TEMPLATE.md

 I acknowledge that:

 - I have updated:
-  - To the latest version of the app (stable is v0.11.1)
+  - To the latest version of the app
   - All extensions
-- I have tried the troubleshooting guide: https://tachiyomi.org/help/guides/troubleshooting-problems/
-- If this is an issue with an extension, that I should be opening an issue in https://github.com/tachiyomiorg/tachiyomi-extensions
+- If this is an issue with an anime extension, that I should be opening an issue in https://github.com/jmir1/aniyomi-extensions
 - I have searched the existing issues and this is new ticket **NOT** a duplicate or related to another open issue
 - I will fill out the title and the information in this template